Honor Society (band)

-Honor Society was an American pop rock band that formed in New York City in 2006.
+Honor Society was an American pop rock band that formed in New York City in 2004.
 The band consisted of Michael Bruno (vocals/guitar), Jason Rosen (guitar/keyboard), Andrew Lee Schmidt (bass), and Alexander Noyes (drums); however from late 2012 Rosen was no longer a part of the band.
 They were previously signed to Jonas Records in affiliation with Hollywood Records but parted ways in 2011.

 The band released its debut album Fashionably Late on September 15, 2009.
 The album debuted at No. 18 on the Billboard 200.
 One of the notable singles from the album was "Where Are You Now", which became the band's most successful single and signature as a one-hit wonder especially in the Philippines, and the song included chart MYX International Top 20.
 October 2011, the band released their second album, A Tale of Risky Business: Part II.
 It debuted at No. 29 on the Independent Album charts.
 In September 2013, Bruno, Noyes and Schmidt announced that they would disband.
 The band was based in Midland Park, New Jersey.

 History

-2006–2008: First two EPs and career beginnings
+2004–2008: First two EPs and career beginnings

-Honor Society was formed in 2006, although Noyes was not yet a part of the band.
-In the same year they released The Green Light EP (2006).
+Honor Society was formed in 2004, although Noyes was not yet a part of the band.
+In 2006, they released The Green Light EP (2006).
 The band released its second EP, A Tale of Risky Business in May 2008.